 Popular 7-day Rongai Route trips

 - Pre-climb briefing

-Please make sure to arrive at least by mid-afternoon on the day before your climb to leave enough time for your briefing.
-If you only arrive in the evening or overnight, your Tour Operator will make every effort to arrange the briefing early the next morning for you.
+Please make sure to arrive latest by mid-afternoon on the day before the start of your climb to leave enough time for your briefing.
+If you only arrive in the evening or overnight, your Tour Operator will make every effort to arrange the briefing early the next morning for you.read less

 - Transfer to the Kilimanjaro National Park gate